disha-satpute/Android_Development/README.md

-# Android Development
+# 📱Android Development
-This guide is perfect for Android developers who need to integrate different functionalities into their applications such as :
+This guide is perfect for Android developers who need to integrate different functionalities into their applications
 - Implicit Intent
 - Explicit Intent
 - Relative Layout, Frame Layout